Probate House Insurance

 If you’re looking for specialist cover to protect a property during probate, this page explains everything you need to know.

-We provide tailored Probate Property Insurance, designed for situations where a home is unoccupied at any stage of the probate process, whether there is a Will or not.
-Cover does not end when probate is granted; it continues while the executors or administrators are responsible for insuring the property, until it is sold, inherited, or occupied again.
+We provide tailored Probate Property Insurance for homes that are unoccupied at any stage of the probate process, whether there is a Will or not.

 On this page, you’ll learn who needs cover, what it includes, how much it costs, and how to arrange it quickly and easily.